Losjonis/guilleneschat/README.md

 Guillenes Chat is a local network chat application primarily created to facilitate communication with your classmates or coworkers within the same local network.
 The app allows real-time messaging without the need for an internet connection, making it ideal for classrooms or workplaces.

-The project is currently under development 🔧, with more features and improvements planned.
+The project is currently under development, with more features and improvements planned.

 ---